davidpolk/main/GuitarHero/1README.md

 This is a java code that simulates a Guitar Hero Game.
-See Full Report for mor details.
+See Full Report for more details.